Inveresk & York Park Precinct: Inveresk Showgrounds

 Every October the Royal Launceston Show is held at the Inveresk Showgrounds.
 The show runs for three days, starting on a Thursday (Which is a public holiday in Northern Tasmania) and ending on Sunday.
 The Royal Launceston Show is principally an agricultural event which focuses on the primary industries of Tasmania, and rural lifestyle of many Tasmanians with events such as livestock judging, equestrian events, animal breeders competitions, produce competitions and wood chopping, although it also incorporates live entertainment, sporting events, food tasting, and fashion shows.
 A popular feature of the show is the sideshows which feature showrides, foodstalls, games of skill, and showbag stalls.

 MS Fest was a single day music festival held beside York Park annually between 2006 - 2011.
 The festival started at Launceston's Regatta Ground to mark the 50th anniversary of the MS society, and it was a big success with all tickets being sold.
 In 2007 the event was moved the Inveresk Showgrounds to accommodate a larger crowd and even with a larger capacity it was again a sellout.
 During 2008, a record crowd of 11,000 watched acts such as; Hilltop Hoods, Sneaky Sound System and Kisschasy.
 The 2011 event was the final MS Fest to date.
 Initially it was announced that the 2012 event would move to Hobart, Tasmania, but was later cancelled due to poor ticket sales.

-Australian Technical College
+Launceston Big Picture School

 An Australian Technical College campus was constructed at the Inveresk site at a cost of around $7.5 million.

+In 2016 the Launceston Big Picture School moved into the site.